-Structure of Writing .5
+Structure of Writing

 This semester-long course focuses on building good sentences.
 Students will learn how to put words, phrases, and clauses together and how to punctuate correctly.
 They will start using sentences in short compositions.
 As an extra bonus, students will add some new words to their vocabulary, and they will practice spelling difficult words.
 Near the end of the course, students are to submit a book report.
 Early in the course, encourage students to start looking for the books they want to read for the book report.
 They might also preview the introduction to that lesson so they know what will be expected.

-Veterinary Science .5

-As animals play an increasingly important role in our lives, scientists have sought to learn more about their health and well-being.
+Transition Level 1 (2007) .5-1 This class will focus on the skills needed to transition to adult life.
+Transition 1 has a focus of learning about ourselves.
+Students will start a transition portfolio that will show compliance for their IEP.
+Transition Level 2 (2006) .5-1 This class will focus on the skills needed to transition to adult life.
+Transition 2 has a focus of learning about working with others.
+Students will continue to create their transition portfolio that will show compliance for their IEP.
+Transition Level 3 (2005) .5-1 This class will focus on the skills needed to transition to adult life.
+Transition 3 has a focus on skills needed in the workplace.
+Students will continue to create their transition portfolio that will show compliance for their IEP.
+Transition Level 4 (2004) .5-1 This class will focus on the skills needed to transition to adult life.
+Transition 4 has a focus on independent living.
+Students will continue to create their transition portfolio that will show compliance for their IEP.
+Veterinary Science .5 As animals play an increasingly important role in our lives, scientists have sought to learn more about their health and well-being.
 This course examines some of the common diseases and treatments for domestic animals.
 Toxins, parasites, and infectious diseases impact not only the animals around us, but at times humans as well.
 Through veterinary medicine and science, the prevention and treatment of diseases and health issues is studied and applied.

-Walking Fitness .5
+Walking Fitness .5 This course helps students establish a regular walking program for health and fitness.
+Walking is appropriate